-One of our most exciting and potential game changing events for Serengeti this year was the advancement of our East Niv project.
-This summer’s field work identified a three and half sq.km., multiparameter, porphyry copper-gold target that we believe demonstrates district scale potential.
-The property is located in an under-explored region of the eastern Stikine Terrane, approximately 15km west of the Sustut Copper deposit and 40km south-southwest of the Kemess mine complex.
-Serengeti initially staked East Niv in 2018 and has subsequently expanded the property to more than 20,000 hectares.
-The Company has been awarded a 5-year exploration drilling permit and plans a significant drill program at East Niv in 2021.
+One of our most exciting and potential game changing events for Serengeti this year will the initial drill program on our fully permitted East Niv project.
+Last year’s field work identified a three and half sq.km., multi-parameter, porphyry copper-gold target here that we believe demonstrates district scale potential.
+The property is located in an under-explored region of the eastern Stikine Terrane, approximately 40km south-southwest of the Kemess mine complex.
+As an exploration geologist, this is one of the best large-scale projects I have worked on in my career.
+The potential to add very significantly to shareholder value with a discovery hole here will be tested this coming summer.

 You can follow our progress on our website at www.serengetiresources.com or subscribe to our feeds on Twitter at @SIResources or LinkedIn for up to date news.
 As always, we welcome your calls and emails.

-On behalf of the entire Serengeti team, I’d like to thank you for your continuing interest and support.
-Yours truly,
+On behalf of the entire Serengeti team, I would like to thank you for your continuing interest and support.

 David W. Moore